-Myth: Domestic violence is an "equal opportunity offender".
-Domestic violence can happen to anyone regardless of education, economic status, race, religion or age.
+Domestic violence is an “equal opportunity offender”.
+Domestic violence can happen to anyone regardless of education, economic status, race, religion, age or sex.

-Myth: The most dangerous time for victims is at the time of separation.
-Those who are abusive seek "power and control" over their partners.
-In attempting to leave, the victim is undermining their partner's "power and control".
+The most dangerous time for a victim is at the time of separation.
+Those who are abusive seek “power and control” over their partner.
+In attempting to leave, the victim is undermining their partner’s “power and control”.
 To a batterer, this is the ultimate defiance or betrayal.
-They may refuse to accept that their partner could or should live their life outside of their "power and control".
+They may refuse to accept that their partner could or should live their life outside of their “power and control”.
 This type of batterer feels justified in preventing their partner from leaving them by any means necessary.